benedictsaunders/polyHTS2/README.md

 - [ ] Allow user to retrieve selected geometries as XYZ/MOL files (Probably a good idea to align and minimise RMS!)
 - [ ] ~~PostreSQL Integration!
 CSVs are testing my patience, and pandas is only so good...~~
 - [x] SQLite Integration!
-- [ ] Provide benchmarks regarding polymer lengths and core counts etc.
 - [x] Add conversion/scaling for SE <-> DFT comparisons
-- [ ] Look into why some combinations lead to slow conformer searching.
+- [x] Look into why some combinations lead to slow conformer searching.
 - [x] Add xTB and aDFT bandgap columns, rename Gap to OpticalGap

+### Reason for longer conformer searches
+Running ETKDG with experiemental torsion angles enabled significanly slowed the screenin; an 8 x fluorene polymer on 8 cores took over 2000 minutes!